sayan801/xdstools-docker/README.md

 Then, copy `iheos-toolkit2/xdstools2/target/xdstools2-*.war` to this folder as `xdstools6.war`.

-## Build & run XDS Toolkit in a docker container
+## Option 3: Build & run XDS Toolkit in a docker container

 Build the docker image:
 ```sh